 With the widening gap between the population growth of our area, we must renew the physical and intellectual capital of the South East to ensure that suitable infrastructure is in place to support that population and allow it to thrive economically.

-The proposals we made to the government’s Growth Deal provide the infrastructure required to support short and medium term growth; aligned with our longer-term growth vision to transform the South East.
+The proposals we made to the Government’s Growth Deal provide the infrastructure required to support short- and medium-term growth, aligned with our longer-term growth vision to transform the South East.
 Find out more about the Government’s Growth Deal.

 Through Growth Deals, Local Enterprise Partnerships can seek freedoms, flexibilities and influence over resources from Government, and a share of the Local Growth Fund to target their identified growth priorities.
 This includes putting forward activity and projects led by partners as part of a package bid.

 There are have been three rounds of Local Growth Funds between 2014 and 2017, which fund projects that will deliver up to 2021.

 Growth Deals 1, 2 and 3